Rocamadour7/Crypto/README.md

 * [JBCrypt](https://github.com/jeremyh/jBCrypt)
 * [JFoenix](https://github.com/jfoenixadmin/JFoenix)

-The project was build using IntelliJ.
+The project was built using IntelliJ.

 *You can download a compiled .exe from the [releases](https://github.com/Rocamadour7/Crypto/releases).
 V1 is only RSA and BCrypt.*